-- Plentiful Creek Stream Conservation Unit: A stream of moderate significance contributing to high biological integrity.
-Threats to this stream include potential water quality degradation, water withdrawal concerns, and impacts from invasive species. - Forestal fragmentation: Comments received from VDCR indicated concern over fragmentation of existing forest cover.
-The applicant has proposed to install wildlife supportive fencing every 2,000 feet along a fence lines' perimeter.
-Staff has also identified one particular location which would assist in increasing overall wildlife interconnectivity and has recommended conditions accordingly.
+• Forestal fragmentation: Comments received from VDCR indicated concern over fragmentation of existing forest cover.
+Although this has largely already occurred due to the timbering of the property the applicant has proposed to install wildlife supportive fencing every 2,000 feet along a fence lines' perimeter.
+Staff has also identified two particular locations which would assist in increasing overall wildlife interconnectivity and has recommended conditions accordingly.

-Due to the potential for sediment impacts the Plentiful Creek staff has worked closely with County Erosion and Sediment Control staff to develop the expanded conditions located at the end of this report.
+Due to the potential for sediment impacts on streams which could then negatively affect the habitat of the mussels identified above staff has worked closely with County Erosion and Sediment Control staff to develop the expanded conditions located at the end of this report.